Assessment Part One

 Are temporary work structures used only when it is not reasonably practicable to use permanent ones?

-Are facilities kept clean and sanitary?
+Are restrooms kept clean and sanitary?

-Are facilities in good repair?
+Are restrooms in good repair?

 Are cafeteria facilities provided away from toxic chemicals?